bencodezen/coffeeaddict/README.md

 ## CoffeeAddict

-A simple app that allows user to find the top ten closest coffee shops!
+A simple app that allows users to enter any address and find the ten closest coffee shops!

 Check out the [live demo](http://coffeeaddict.herokuapp.com)!

+*Note: There is a query limit on the app because it is free.*